tyler-dodge/org-assistant/README.md

 # Commands

 ## org-assistant-setup
-Sets up optional libraries like ‘markdown-mode’ to work with ‘org-assistant’.
+Set up optional libraries like ‘markdown-mode’ to work with ‘org-assistant’.

+If ‘markdown-mode’ is available, it will be used.

 ## org-assistant
 Prompt the user for an initial prompt for the assistant.